david-bergstrom/course-tddd38/study-notes.md

 # Bjarne Stroustrup solution to dangling pointers

 Use only pointers for non-owner instances.
 Use `owner<T*>` to represent owners.
-This allows the usage of analyzis programs which checks only owners delete data.
+This allows the usage of analysis programs which checks only owners delete data.

 https://www.youtube.com/watch?v=1OEu9C51K2A